 Why did you sign up to take this certificate program?

-I signed up for Tulo because I want to grow and learn in my career, I started with the Osoyoos Indian Band as a Data Entry Clerk.
-About a year into my position there was a position that came up in the Lands and Taxation Department which led me to taking the First Nations Tax Administration program at Tulo.
+I signed up for Tulo because I want to grow and learn in my career, I started with the Osoyoos Indian Band (OIB) as a Data Entry Clerk.
+There was a position that came up in the Lands and Taxation Department.

 Thoughts on the program and your biggest takeaway?

 I truly appreciated the program and the way it was set up.
 There is so much support in assisting people who would like to grow in their career and learn something new in a positive environment.
-In addition, the level of support from the hotel rooms, to the bus rides and the meal cards made the course that much easier to navigate as a mature student.
+In addition, the level of support from the hotel rooms, to the bus rides and the meal cards made the course that much easier to navigate.
 The classroom setting is very supportive, and the lessons are delivered in a way that assists in learning how to facilitate discussions.

 How will having this certificate change your job/career?